-Indicator Survey question Definition Additional definitions and notes Project characteristics 16.
+Indicator Survey question Definition Additional definitions and notes Project attribute) 9S 16.
 Title Does this organisation publish the title of the activity?
 The title of the activity is its name.
 This is preferably the formal name of the activity, but does not have to be.
 The title needs to be complete with any abbreviations or acronyms explained.
 Titles need to contain at least 10 characters.
 17. Description Does this organisation publish a description of the activity?
-The description of the activity is a descriptive text, longer than the title, explaining what the activity is.
+The description of the activity is a meaningful descriptive text, longer than the title, explaining what the activity is.
 The description of the activity needs to contain a minimum of 80 characters in order to be considered a description rather than just a title.
 For child activities that sit underneath a main activity (parent-child), the description might be the most relevant place to explain the relationship between the parent and child activities.
 For example, explaining how and why the activity has been broken up in a certain way.
 18. Planned dates Does this organisation publish the planned start and end dates?
 The planned dates are the dates that the activity is scheduled to start and end on.
-If there is one set of dates but they are not explicitly planned or actual dates, given that these are for activities which are current (i.e. being implemented at the time of data collection) it is assumed that they are planned dates.
 The IATI reference for this indicator is: Activity date (activity date type = start-planned and end-planned).
 Both month and year are required to score on this indicator in recognition of recipient countries needing to be able to map activities to their own financial year rather than the calendar year.
 If the activity has started or has finished, the original planned start and end dates must be retained in addition to the actual dates in order to score on this indicator.